isomerpages/mccy-ncov/index.md

 title: SG United
 description: Stay Strong, Singapore
 permalink: /
 notification: We're moving!
-From 20 Sep 2021,  we can be found at <a target="_blank" href="https://www.sg">Our SG (www.sg) </a>.
+From 20 Sep 2021,  more information on Covid-19 can be found at can be found at <a target="_blank" href="https://www.singaporetogether.gov.sg/">SG Together </a>.
 From volunteering to partnering activities to starting your own ground-up SG Together community initiative, there is something for everyone.
 Hope to see you soon!
 sections:
   - hero:
       title: Together, We Can Brave The New